Autodidac/cpp_mingltf/README.md

 /YourProject
 │
-├── /include                    # Directory for all header files (header-only library code) │   ├── minimalgltf.hpp         # Main glTF parser and serializer/deserializer header
+├── /include                    # Directory for all header files (header-only library code) │   ├── cpp_mingltf.hpp         # Main glTF parser and serializer/deserializer header
 │   └── ...                     # Other utility headers or single-file libraries
 │
 ├── /src                        # Source directory (only for example or demo applications)